Max-F-Max-C-Oliver-B/Game-Ideas/README.md

  - découpage du projet, et distribution à chaque membre *fait par Oliver et MaxC*
  - début de design *fait par Ivan*
  -
+Ivan : Design charaters and guns then coding the guns Oliver : coding movement and coding guns
+Max.C :  map design and coding the enemies and future debugging and testing.
+Max.F : map design and coding the enemies and future debugging and testing.

+10 mins every week testing and debugging
+Then one hour on week 15 just testing and debugging

+All coding element will take at least 4 hours per coding element